Get your free stress and anxiety eBook (57 page PDF)

 Motivated by a profound sense of moral obligation, they tirelessly champion causes aimed at righting perceived wrongs.

-This is highly admirable, as it’s crucial to advocate for positive change wherever possible.
+This is highly admirable.
+It’s crucial to advocate for positive change wherever possible.
 However, it's also important to acknowledge that achieving social change is a long and challenging process that requires resilience, patience, and self-care.

 By finding a balance between striving for change and accepting the limitations of your control, you can maintain your mental wellbeing while continuing to work towards a more just world.
 Despite the inherent unfairness of life, you can still make a positive difference and contribute to meaningful social change efforts.